Thursday, April 30, 2009

 The supporters decided to create the ad and I agreed to appear in it in a photograph with four other Oregon birthmothers.
 The ad ran in the Oregonian two days before the election.
 The ballot measure passed by 57 percent of the votes.
 Since 2000, after court challenges to the measure failed, adult adoptees born in Oregon have had full access to their original birth certificates.

-Besides the fact that it was the right thing to do, I agreed to be in the ad to impress Megan (if it did impress her, though, she didn’t let on) and as a way of telling everyone I knew about my birth motherhood without a face to face encounter.
+Besides the fact that it was the right thing to do, I agreed to be in the ad to impress Rebecca (if it did impress her, though, she didn’t let on) and as a way of telling everyone I knew about my birth motherhood without a face to face encounter.
 The day after the ad appeared, a co-worker tried to engage me in conversation, saying “that happened to a friend of mine.”
 I turned away.

 Since 1998, I have had several letters to the editor about adoption issues published, disclosing my birthmother status.
 Still face to face conversations are difficult.
 When I’m with acquaintances and someone mentions adoption as in “Isn’t it wonderful the Xs are adopting a baby girl from China,” I just smile and say nothing.